Supporting existing kiritaki (clients) through the transition

 We will work with suppliers and providers to transition existing kiritaki to services under the new Sensitive Claims Service contract at the next check-in or reporting point in the recovery plan for the kiritaki (subsequently referred to as 'transition point').
 This will include confirming services and hours available through a new purchase order.

-We will honour existing purchase orders (approved prior to 30 November 2024) under the current ISSC contract up until 31 May 2025.
-This is to allow for either the planned completion of services; or to support kiritaki to transition to a new provider delivering services under the new Sensitive Claims Service.
+We will honour existing purchase orders (approved prior to 30 November 2024) under the ISSC contract up until 31 May 2025.
+This is to allow for either the planned completion of services; or to support kiritaki to transition to a new supplier delivering services under the new Sensitive Claims Service.

 Kiritaki must be involved in choosing another provider.
 There needs to be a handover process or meeting between the two providers to ensure a seamless transition for kiritaki.